flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-In Flutter, to begin you pass in an instance of your app to the `runApp` function.
+To start your Flutter app, pass in an instance of your app to the `runApp` function.

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">